What We Do

 Heavy Apple Juice

-This product comes from the bottom of the Organic fermentation tank where the Organic apples are turned into juice at Golden Valley Vinegar in Fruitland.
+This product comes from the settlings at the bottom of the fermentation tanks where the apples are turned into juice at Golden Valley Vinegar in Fruitland.
 Once the Apples attain approximately a 6% Alcohol content, the lighter liquid contents are transferred to the acetator where the alcohol is converted into Acetic Acid (Apple Cider Vinegar).

-The “Heavy” juice is collected and put into 275-gallon totes that I provide to GVV.
-The heavy juice is the settlings and thus has more vitamins, minerals and enzymes than the lighter portion.
+The “Heavy” fermented juice settlings at the bottom of those 50.000 gallon SS tanks is collected and put into 275-gallon totes that I provide to GVV.

 There is more energy in the alcohol (Juice) than in the acetic acid (ACV).
-Producers struggling with poor quality feed with low protein and low energy will benefit with the addition of this product offered free choice in a lick wheel tub.
+Cattle struggling with poor quality feed with low energy (typically in the winter) will benefit with the addition of this product offered free choice in a lick wheel tub.

 Roping steers in Eastern Wyoming (see additional sheet entitled REBOUND)